niksilver/board-game-framework/examples/simple-data-demo/README.md

 The structured data received is a simple JSON object, but it is not used or interpreted in any way.
 It's just displayed as a string.

+This simple application is also useful for testing other apps, as it allows us to see raw JSON messages coming into a client in a game.

 There are two versions of the application: in JavaScript, and in Elm.

 ## JavaScript version